-You can sign up to receive the Golden Retriever Lifetime Study eUpdate.
-This quarterly digital update gives you the latest information on the study, as well as scientific highlights and a chance to meet some of our enrolled participants.
+You can sign up to receive the Golden Retriever Lifetime Study email.
+This monthly digital update gives you the latest information on the Study, as well as scientific highlights and a chance to meet some of our enrolled participants.

-Laboratory results from each annual study visit are uploaded to your veterinarian’s study account within three to five business days.
-You also can view these results on your dog’s Lab Results tab at caninelifetimehealth.org once the veterinarian has shared the results with you.
+Laboratory results from each annual Study visit are uploaded to your veterinarian’s study account within three to five business days.
+You also can view these results on your dog’s Lab Results tab at morrisanimalfoundation.org/golden-retriever-lifetime-study once the veterinarian has shared the results with you.

 The Golden Age project is a new, optional part of the Study.
 Golden Age is a brief questionnaire about your dog’s mobility and behavior that you’ll be responding to every six months to help track subtle, health-related changes in your Study dog.
 We’ll use the data generated to guide new research into normal and abnormal dog aging processes.
 You will continue as normal with your Annual Owner Questionnaire for the Golden Retriever Lifetime Study.
 Learn more via the educational webinar on the lefthand side of your Study Portal page.